deepikat-hub/Selenium-RestAPI-Automation/README.md

  4. Optional - IDE prefereably Eclipse should be available for running tests via it.

 ## Instructions to run:
-1. `Run via CLI` : Assuming you have cloned the project freecharge-automation, execute the following for MAC OS/ Linux
+1. `Run via CLI` : Assuming you have cloned the project Selenium-RestAPI-Automation, execute the following for MAC OS/ Linux
 ```
- Cd freecharge-automation
+ Cd Selenium-RestAPI-Automation
 ./gradlew clean test -b bewakoof-ui-automation/build.gradle
 ```
 For Windows OS, just replace `./gradlew` by `gradlew` in the above command.